dschadow/CloudSecurity/README.md

 A local [Vault](https://www.vaultproject.io/) installation is required for the following sample applications to work.

-## config-server-vault
-This project contains the Spring Cloud Vault server which must be started like a Spring Boot application before using
-the (client) web application **config-client-vault**.
-Vault must be started on localhost with the configuration located in the config directory:
+Vault must be started on localhost with the [local configuration](https://github.com/dschadow/CloudSecurity/blob/develop/config/vault-local.conf) in the config directory:

     vault server -config config/vault-local.conf
     export VAULT_ADDR=http://127.0.0.1:8200